sikehish/precis.io/README.md

   ![Create Resume form](./static/img/createResume.png)

-- 👀Now you can view your created resume in the "_Your Resumes_" section of the website.
+- 👀Now you can view your created resume in the "_Your Resumes_" section of the website, and can be shared with anyone.

   ![Resume page](./static/img/resume.png)